Iconix picks up Lee Cooper; raises FY 2013 forecast

 Iconix Brand Group Inc (ICON.O) acquired British denim label Lee Cooper to grow its international business and raised its 2013 forecast to reflect the new business.

-Iconix, which licenses shoe and clothing brands to retailers and manufacturers, said it paid $72 million (47 million pounds) in cash for the Lee Cooper brand.
+Iconix, which licenses shoe and clothing brands to retailers and manufacturers, said it paid $72 million in cash for the Lee Cooper brand.

 "(The purchase) is an opportunity to take what is largely a British brand and bring it into the United States," C.L.
 King & Associates analyst Steven Marotta told Reuters, adding that the purchase fits with Iconix's strategy for greater international exposure.